231007NHasegawa/Directionality_zooid_miniaturization/README.md

 Our phylogenomic analysis and ancestral-state reconstruction revealed a directional reduction in zooid size associated with the evolution of coloniality in Styelidae ascidians.
 This repository provides all data and resources supporting the analyses reported in:

-> Hasegawa N., Matsubara S., Shiraishi A., Satake H., Shenkar N., Kajihara H. (2025).
+> Hasegawa N., Matsubara S., Shiraishi A., Satake H., Kajihara H. (2025).
-> *Directional evolution of zooid size associated with the emergence of coloniality in Stolidobranch ascidians.*
+> *Spatial competition drives directional zooid miniaturization in colonial stolidobranch ascidians.*
 > **Molecular Biology and Evolution** (in review).

 ---